erizov/Professor/semester_4/lecture_20_monitoring_observability/log_aggregation/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Log Aggregation for a specific use case (e.g., nearly sorted data)
+7. Optimize Log Aggregation for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Log Aggregation
 9. Compare Log Aggregation capability with alternative algorithms on large datasets